alarxx/Tensor-library/README.md

 # ML_library
-An analogue ML-libraries like numpy and pytorch
+Analogue to ML-libraries like numpy or pytorch